Was (Not Was): Film and animation work

 Artist/animator Christoph Simon created videos to accompany some of their stranger album tracks, such as "What Up, Dog?", "Dad I'm in Jail," and the Tom Waits-style "Earth to Doris."
 The videos appeared on MTV's Liquid Television and in various film festivals, including the Spike & Mike festival.
 Around this time, the Was Brothers developed separate careers as producers, film scorers, and music supervisors.

 Hiatus

 The group followed up with Are You Okay? in 1990, spearheaded by a cover of "Papa Was a Rollin' Stone".
 Guest musicians included Iggy Pop, Leonard Cohen, The Roches, and Syd Straw.
-After a tour with Dire Straits in 1992 and a UK Top 5 single with "Shake Your Head", which included vocals from Ozzy Osbourne and Kim Basinger, Weiss and Fagenson drifted apart, subsequently releasing only a compilation album Hello Dad...
+After a tour with Dire Straits in 1992 and a UK Top 5 single with "Shake Your Head", which included vocals from Ozzy Osbourne and actress Kim Basinger, Weiss and Fagenson drifted apart, subsequently releasing only a compilation album Hello Dad...
 I'm in Jail.
 Some members, however, did appear on Don's Orquestra Was project Forever Is a Long Long Time (1997), which re-interpreted Hank Williams in a jazz/R&B vein.